sergeyklay/clusterium/docs/source/installation.rst

 If you encounter any issues during installation:

 1. Ensure you have the correct Python version (3.11+)
-2. Make sure Poetry is `properly installed <https://python-poetry.org/docs/#installing-with-the-official-installer>`_
+2. Make sure you're using the latest version of pip or Poetry
 3. Check for any error messages during the installation process

 PyTorch Installation Issues